 I got to thinking about all of this because I remembered one of the last times I brought Salome home from an extended stay at the vet.
 She was pretty anxious and I was worried about her, so I did what I normally do when I am stressed and decided to play some music.

 I decided, of all things, on the Mozart Requiem.
 I don’t think I truly appreciated the beauty of that entire piece until I sat with her swishing her tail to the beat of the music, while gently purring on my chest through the whole piece.
 Clearly she was a fan.
 That convinced me that animals can be just as moved by music as the rest of us.

 Lately, I have found, especially with two kittens running around, we can all use a little music to calm us down in the evening.
 So I pulled out my phone and looked up the piece that had worked in a prior cat life and started playing Mozart Requiem again.
 Iggy’s eyes fluttered trying to stay awake and Gussy gently curled up behind him looking for belly rubs.
 I think I found two more Mozart fans.

-So, here is my first go at a list of gorgeous pieces to relieve stress for you and you cat.
-I have attached some links from YouTube for anyone interested in trying this theory out.
+So, here is my first go at a list of my suggestions of gorgeous pieces to relieve stress for you and you cat:

-Don’t get me wrong there are a million pieces I could easily add to this list, and maybe at some point I will make a revised one, but I think this will be a good starting point.
+My recording recommendations are all some of the quality performances you can buy from some of the best in the business, many of which are not available on YouTube.
+Don’t get me wrong there are a million pieces I could easily add to this list.
+Maybe at some point I will make a revised one, but I think this will be a good starting point.
 If you have a suggestion, please feel free to share in the comments section below or paste a link to YouTube.
-I’ve tried to pick some memorable performances for you.
+I’ve tried to pick some memorable performances there for you as well.
 If you give it a try with your own cats, let me know the results of your experiment.
 I look forward to your comments.